A simple stunner.

 This easy French orange cake recipe combines a moist orange and ginger vanilla cake with bright, poached oranges for a lovely dessert that tastes as fabulous as it looks.

 It is hard to overstate how much I am in love with this simple little cake.
 From the moist vanilla cake to the bright citrus arranged on top like gems, this orange ginger jewel cake takes, well, the cake.
 This recipe brightens any table, especially in winter when citrus is in season.
 This recipe has quickly become a favorite.

-All About This Poached Orange Ginger Jewel Cake
+All About This Easy French Orange Cake Recipe

 I developed this recipe in early March, when everything seemed at its coldest, bleakest, and most dull.
 Late February/early March is that tough time of year — at least for me — when winter has completely lost its charm, and I feel very, very ready for bright, fresh food.

 The problem: Even though we may feel ready for fresh fare, all of the good spring produce is still several weeks (even months) away.
 Enter citrus.
 Anyone who goes to a standard grocery store knows that citrus is widely available year round.
 Peak citrus season, however, runs fall through spring, with peak varieties available from January into spring — ie, February, March, and April.

 Baking with citrus in dark winter months brightens up the season like nothing else.
 Citrus also pairs with spring and summer, adding a sunshine freshness to match the sunny weather.
 This cake combines the ease of a simple vanilla cake with gorgeously-arranged oranges for one of my favorite cakes ever.
 I think the oranges look just like jewels, hence the name.